jakearmijo/next-ArmijoPortfolio/blogposts/where-to-start.md

 ### Brands

-Here I want to talk about a specific brand and showcase that they are a defined tech stack that you would learn and get good with.
-Working at a brand is in my opinion pretty consistent.
-These companies have defined their technology stack and stick to it.
+Let's talk about brands.
+A brand is a type of product manufactured by a particular company under a particular name.
+Working at a brand might be more consistent than say working at a consulting firm.
+These companies have defined their engineering processes and their tech stack.
+They have a team or teams of engineers that you would join and be placed on.
+A brand may have been a startup at one time but now has scaled enough that they are solidified.
 They are making improvements or creating new features but they are all using or should be using, the same technology that the brand is based on.
 You will gain more in-depth knowledge of a specific technology and be able to keep improving your abilities.
+You will learn and grow with other engineers around you and have opportunities to contribute to the brand or product.
+I have never worked at a brand so this section is a little difficult to write.
+I write this from the outside looking in.

 #### Examples of Random Brands